Scholarships and Financial Aid

 The Horatio Alger Association of Canada seeks to assit students who have demonstrated integrity and perseverance in overcoming adversity, strength of character, financial need, a good academic record, commitment to pursue a post-secondary education, and a desire to contribute to society.

-Additional details and applications are available at ORBA.
+Additional details are available at ORBA.

 Meridian's Commitment to Communities Sean Jackson Scholarship